 - 14.1 Dog waste bins will be sited only on ground for which the Council has responsibility for cleaning.
-The exception will be Private dog bins located on private ground may be serviced if where a requirement is has been demonstrated and this it is in the community's interest, but only in the event that this does not impede other operational commitments. - 14.2 Dual purpose litter bins will be sited in preference to dog waste bins, however it is recognised that in some circumstances a pole mounted dog waste bin may be more appropriate. - 14.3 Dog waste bins will be sited at new locations only in extenuating circumstances; in preference, the Council will seek to relocate an underused bin from the locality.
+The exception will be dog bins located on private ground where a requirement has been demonstrated and it is in the community's interest, but only in the event that this does not impede other operational commitments. - Dual purpose litter bins will be sited in preference to dog waste bins, however it is recognised that in some circumstances a pole mounted dog waste bin may be more appropriate. - 14.3 Dog waste bins will be sited at new locations only in extenuating circumstances; in preference, the Council will seek to relocate an underused bin from the locality.